 We lied by night

 On 28 October, Khrushchev withdrew his troops from Hungary – but only as far as over the border.
 Hungarians sensed victory.
-Political parties, long since band, reformed; new newspapers sprung up, most only a side long, plastered up on shop fronts, trees and street lamps.
+Political parties, long since banned, reformed; new newspapers sprung up, most only a side long, plastered up on shop fronts, trees and street lamps.
 Hundreds of Hungary’s secret police were lynched – punishment for their years of torture and oppression of the Hungary people.
 Nagy, riding the wave of optimism, promised open elections and a coalition government.
 A few days later he went even further – promising Hungary’s withdrawal from the Warsaw Pact.

 The citizens of Budapest took control of the radio; the state broadcasters were happy to cede control and confessed to having been instruments of the state: ‘We lied by night, we lied by day, we lied on all wavelengths.
 We, who are before the microphones, are now new men.’